On this page

 All university employees are expected to maintain a good record of attendance.
 However, absence from work is sometimes unavoidable.
 When you are delayed or absent from work, your manager or designee must be notified.
-Each department or work unit communicates its notification procedure, so check with your manager for procedures specific to your department.
+Check with your manager for procedures specific to your department.
 Failure to report an absence in accordance with your department’s notification procedure may result in your being denied paid sick leave, being subject to disciplinary action, or both.

 Human Resources issues a University Holiday Schedule each year, summarizing holiday observances.
 You are granted 10 holidays per year.
-They currently are:
+Below is a list of holidays:

 |Name of Holiday||Date of Holiday|

 |Presidents’ Day*||February (third Monday)|

 |Memorial Day||May (last Monday)|

 |Labor Day||September (first Monday)|

 |Thanksgiving Day||November (fourth Thursday)|

 *State law allows the university to move the observance of three holidays--Martin Luther King Day, Presidents’ Day, and Columbus Day--to dates other than the actual holiday.
 Changes are noted in the annual University Holiday Schedule found on the Human Resources website.
 The university typically moves President’s Day to the Day after Thanksgiving and moves Columbus Day to Christmas Eve.